chharvey/counterpoint/docs/spec/notation.md

 ## Semantic Errors (2xxx)
-Semantic Errors arise when a Solid source text does not adhere to the language’s formal validation rules.
+Semantic Errors arise when a Counterpoint source text does not adhere to the language’s formal validation rules.
 If this is the case, the code is said to be “invalid” (“not valid”).